aluxnimm/outlookcaldavsynchronizer/README.md

 ## User Documentation ##

-After installing the plugin, a new ribbon called 'Caldav Synchronizer' is added in Outlook with 3 menu items.
+After installing the plugin, a new ribbon called 'Caldav Synchronizer' is added in Outlook with 4 menu items.
 - Synchronize now
+- Synchronization Profiles
-- Options
+- General Options
 - About

-Use the Options dialog to configure different synchronization profiles.
-Each profile is responsible for synchronizing one Outlook calendar or task folder with a remote folder of a CalDAV server.
+Use the Synchronization Profiles dialog to configure different synchronization profiles.
+Each profile is responsible for synchronizing one Outlook calendar/task or contact folder with a remote folder of a CalDAV/CardDAV server.

 - Add adds a new empty profile
 - Delete deletes the current profile